emberjs/rfcs/text/0000-template.md

 ## Unresolved questions

-> Is `trusted-html` the best name?
-Are there additional suggestions that I should include in the section above?
+ * Is `trusted-html` the best name?
+Are there additional suggestions that we should include in the section above?
+ * Instead of deprecating `{{{`, perhaps we could just help developers to lint against it?